 What is COVID-19?

 Coronaviruses are a group of contagious, flu-like viruses.
 They cause symptoms that can be as mild as a common cold but in some cases can be fatal.
-COVID-19 is the disease caused by a new type of coronavirus that is spreading quickly around the world.
+COVID-19 is the disease caused by a new type of coronavirus that has spread quickly around the world.
 Early symptoms include fever, cough and difficulty in breathing – similar to other flu-like illnesses.

-Until everyone is vaccinated, preventing its spread from person to person is vital to reduce the pandemic's impact on people’s lives, health, livelihoods and the healthcare systems we all rely on.
+Until everyone is vaccinated, preventing the spread of COVID-19 from person to person is vital to reduce the pandemic's impact on people’s lives, health, livelihoods and the healthcare systems we all rely on.

 Handwashing is key to preventing coronavirus

 Frequent, thorough handwashing with soap and water is one of the best ways to prevent the spread of infectious diseases, and is the first line of defence against COVID-19.
 Like a cold, coronaviruses are spread through droplets from a person coughing or sneezing, and via contaminated surfaces.
 Good hygiene is key to avoiding spreading it – and catching it.

-Along with other important behaviours like physical distancing, thoroughly washing hands often and at key moments is essential to controlling the pandemic.
-The graphic below shows five key steps you should take to reduce the risk of transmission of COVID-19 between people.
+Along with other important behaviours such as physical distancing, thoroughly washing hands often and at key moments is essential to controlling the pandemic.
+The graphic below shows five key steps you should take to reduce the risk of transmitting COVID-19.

 Handwashing with soap has been part of our regular hygiene promotion work for decades.
 The other four behaviours illustrated are also important to protect people from COVID-19, and all must be adhered to for complete protection.

 Ensuring handwashing for all to save lives

-Read our hygiene and programmes experts' views on how best to respond to the coronavirus pandemic and ensure everyone, everywhere can wash their hands with soap and water.
+Our hygiene and programmes experts' views on how best to respond to the pandemic and ensure everyone, everywhere can wash their hands with soap and water.